r-nari/NotesLinkAddIn-Outlook365/README.md

 ### Installing

-Goto bin/release and download all files of the directory.
-Then, just execute .vsto file.
+Clone or download every files and build it via Visual Studio.

 ## Running the tests

-Clone or download every files and use Visutl Studio Community or higher.
+Same as Installing

 ## Deployment